Group mixing drives inequality in face-to-face gatherings

 \begin{sciabstract} Uncovering how inequality emerges from human interaction is imperative for just societies.
-Here we show that the way social groups interact in face-to-face situations can enable the emergence of degree inequality.
-We present a mechanism that integrates group mixing dynamics with individual preferences, which reproduces group degree inequality found in six empirical data sets of face-to-face interactions.
-We uncover the impact of group-size imbalance on degree inequality, revealing a critical minority group size that changes social gatherings qualitatively.
-If the minority group is larger than this `critical mass' size, it can be a well-connected, cohesive group; if it is smaller, minority cohesion widens degree inequality.
-Finally, we expose the under-representation of social groups in degree rankings due to mixing dynamics and propose a way to reduce such biases. \end{sciabstract}
+Here we show that the way social groups interact in face-to-face situations can enable the emergence of disparities in the visibility of social groups.
+These disparities translate into members of specific social groups having fewer social ties than the average (i.e., degree inequality).
+We characterize group degree inequality in sensor-based data sets and present a mechanism that explains these disparities as the result of group mixing and group-size imbalance.
+We investigate how group sizes affect this inequality, thereby uncovering the critical size and mixing conditions in that a critical minority group emerges.
+If a minority group is larger than this critical size, it can be a well-connected, cohesive group; if it is smaller, minority cohesion widens degree inequality.
+Finally, we expose the under-representation of individuals in degree rankings due to mixing dynamics and propose a way to reduce such biases. \end{sciabstract}

 \baselineskip24pt